Probabilistic Concurrent Reasoning in Outcome Logic: Independence, Conditioning, and Invariants: A Probabilistic and Concurrent Programming Language

 \subsection{Semantics of Randomized Concurrent Programs}

-To give semantics to commands, we use the recently introduced \emph{pomsets with formulae} model \cite{zilberstein2025denotational}.
+To give semantics to commands, we use \emph{Partially Ordered Multisets (Pomsets) with Formulae} \cite{zilberstein2025denotational}, where a partial order represents the causality between actions in the program.
+We write $a_1 \to a_2$ to mean that the action $a_1$ must be scheduled before $a_2$.
+Pomsets with formulae are constructed using three composition operators, shown below, which mirror the program syntax. { \ar@<.05mm>@[NavyBlue]^{\Tarr}[ul] \ar@<-.05mm>@[NavyBlue][ul] \ar@<-.05mm>@[Maroon]_{\Farr}[ur] \ar@<.05mm>@[Maroon][ur] }

+From left to right, the sequential composition $a_1\fatsemi a_2$ results in a totally ordered structure, where $a_1$ must occur before $a_2$.
+In a parallel composition $a_1 \parallel a_2$, the actions $a_1$ and $a_2$ are not ordered with respect to each other, so they can be scheduled in any order.
+Finally, if statements result in a guarded branch, where the two successors of the test $b$ both must be scheduled after $b$, but also will only be scheduled if the outcome of the test matches the label on the arrow.

 For the purposes of our program logic, we are interested in the \emph{linearized} version of the model, $\lin(\de-) \colon \mathsf{Cmd} \to \mem S \to \C(\mem S)$, which maps input memories to convex sets of output memories, representing the set of possible distributions that can arise due to different interleavings of the parallel threads chosen by the scheduler.
 Linearization is defined in terms of the semantics for actions and tests from \Cref{sec:actions}.
 The semantics of actions $\de{-}^\I_\act$ is indexed by an invariant $\I$, and so linearization $\lin^\I$ is also indexed by an invariant, indicating which semantic function to use for actions.
 We provide the definition of $\lin$---due to \citet{zilberstein2025denotational}---in \Aref{app:pomset}.
 We omit the indexing invariant $\I$ and just write $\lin(\de-)$ when $\I = \{\emp\}$.